 This knowledge can be supplemented with tutorials and online courses.

-?
-Related: Learn from Caitlin Pyle of Proofread Anywhere who has made $43,000 in her first year as proofreader, in her spare time, while studying abroad.
+Related: Learn from Caitlin Pyle of Proofread Anywhere who has made $43,000 in her first year as a proofreader, in her spare time, while studying abroad.
 (Open in a new tab)

 When you consider training, you need to reflect on your areas of interest.
 If you want to be a proofreader in a particular field, for instance, law, finance, medicine, you might want to concentrate your training efforts in that area.

 This could lead to greater financial rewards and increased personal satisfaction than attempting to proofread all that comes your way.